Basic Monitor Calibration & PhotoShop Colour/Color Settings

 If

-you are primarily involved in producing images for web, use images from consumer
+you are primarily involved in producing images for web, use images from

-level digital cameras and
+consumer level digital cameras and

-print scanners, print via home quality inkjet, laser, quickprint lab, kiosk
+print scanners, print via home quality inkjet, laser, quickprint lab,

-or Fuji Frontier printers use 'sRGB'
+kiosk or Fuji Frontier printers use 'sRGB'

 If

-you are an imaging professional primarily producing images for print, use images
+you are an imaging professional primarily producing images for print,

-from pro SLR digital cameras,
+use images from pro SLR digital cameras,

-digital backs, pre-press film scanners, print via photo quality inkjet, Giclee
+digital backs, pre-press film scanners, print via photo quality inkjet,

-& prolab printers use 'Adobe RGB'
+Giclee & prolab printers use 'Adobe

-Preferred Color Setting and colour 'Profile'
+RGB is the Preferred Color Setting and

-for all imaging work an d 'Digital Master' files as it
+colour 'Profile' for all imaging work an d 'Digital Master' files as it

 provides a greater colour and tonal range.
-You can always 'Convert Down' to
+You can always 'Convert Down'

-sRGB for low end 'quickprints'
+to sRGB for low end 'quickprints'

-and web images but if you inadvertentlly use sRGB for a professional print job
+and web images but if you inadvertentlly use sRGB for a professional print

-you can't get back the
+job you can't get back the

 missing colours and tones by converting to Adobe RGB.
 Check your PhotoShop